Third-hand smoke: Biomarkers of disease

-It is important to acknowledge the biomarkers of third-hand smoke because they indicate the severity and presence of disease.
+It is important to acknowledge the biomarkers of third-hand smoke because they theoretically indicate the severity and presence of disease.
 In a recent study involving mice, THS biomarkers were discovered after four weeks of initial exposure at equivalent levels to those found in the homes of people who smoke.
 Researchers used a system that mimicked exposure to humans and sought out biomarkers found in serum, liver, and brain tissues in the mice.
 The mice were then exposed to THS at varying months and as early as one month, they began to show signs of increased circulating inflammatory cytokines, tumor necrosis factor, granulocyte macrophage colony stimulating factor, and an increase in the stress hormone epinephrine.
 Damage from THS exposure continued after two, four, and six months.
 Such damages included oxidative stress and molecular damage.
+In a small controlled study of healthy nonsmoking adults, acute dermal exposure to third-hand smoke increased urinary biomarkers of oxidative damage to DNA, lipids and proteins and altered the plasma proteome in a pattern similar to that observed in cigarette smokers, including activation of pathways associated with inflammatory skin disease.
 Some of the mice also became hyperglycemic and hyperinsulinimic, which could mean that insulin resistance could be a consequence of long-term exposure.
 This study implies that increased exposure time to THS can have dramatic effects.
-Additional studies with human subjects are still needed to fully understand the implications of THS.
+Additional studies with human subjects are still needed to fully understand the implications of THS, as causation remains theoretical and unclear.